kyletolle/the-mechanism-collection/index.md

 More foam accumulating from the breaching of waves upon sands.
 Each being shaping the Song differently and progressing itself in a similar manner.
-Some incorporating other animate, some new these harmonies; all fluctuating and forging new graces of the Song.
+Some incorporating other animate, some new these harmonies; all fluctuating and forging further graces of the Song.
 From these furnaces arose new beings.
 A slight extension of their progress.
 Creatures building on the success of their forebearers.
 This reproduction of progression within one area vastly different from that elsewhere.

+Soon the planets were encased in the Animate.
+Changing itself to play the Song in novel fashions.

 The one trait of the Song is that it persists.